Reading Time: 3 Minutes

 It is easy for landlords who choose not to comply to be found out.
 If a landlord is taken to the Tenancy Tribunal for an unrelated matter the Tribunal will still check whether the property is complying with the Healthy Homes Standards.
 The Bond Centre will also run checks to determine whether Compliance Statements have been received.

 Getting ahead of the deadlines makes good sense for landlords.
 Crockers recently welcomed news that the Compliance Statement deadline for Healthy Homes was moved from July 2020 to December 2020, but advised landlords not to leave inspections to the last minute.
 Having a Healthy Homes Compliant property is also a huge advantage for those looking to sell their investment properties.

-For general advice on the NZ Healthy Homes Standards and what you need to be doing to meet the deadlines on time, contact the Crockers team today or visit our Healthy Homes Hub.
+For general advice on the NZ Healthy Homes Standards and what you need to be doing to meet the deadlines on time, contact the Crockers team today.